It’s predicted that by 2025, QR codes will be used by 30% of all mobile users.

 Note: Most Apple and Google devices have a built-in QR code scanner that automatically recognises the code.

-Pomelo Pay’s QR codes work differently to other payment providers - these companies say they accept mobile payments, however they still require you to buy mobile card readers.
+Pomelo Pay’s QR codes work differently to other payment providers such as PayPal.
+These companies say they accept mobile payments, however they still require you to buy mobile card readers.

 With Pomelo Pay, all you need is a mobile phone and an account, and you only pay when you make a sale.